steand/optolink/README.md

 1. Install the rxtx (apt)
 2. Config /dev/ttyAMA0 (see: https://cae2100.wordpress.com/2012/12/23/raspberry-pi-and-the-serial-port/)
 3. Install your optolink hardware
-4. copy: optolink-<version>-SNAPSHOT-jar-with-dependencies.jar from the target folder to Rasberry
+4. copy: optolink-runtime.zip from the target folder to Rasberry and extract it.
-5. copy optolink.xml and logback.xml to Rasberry - same folder than jar file.
-6. Edit optolink.xml for your heading system.
+5. Edit conf/optolink.xml for your heading system.
-7. start it: ```java  -Dlogback.configurationFile=./logback.xml -Djava.library.path=/usr/lib/jni -Dgnu.io.rxtx.SerialPorts=/dev/ttyAMA0 -jar optolink-0.0.1-SNAPSHOT-jar-with-dependencies.jar ```
+6. start it: ```./start_debug.sh ```

 ##Test it